-These disclosures have been subject to internal verification and are reviewed by the Chief Risk Officer and thereafter by the Board Audit Committee.
+These disclosures have been subject to internal verification and are reviewed by the Management Committee ("ManCo") and thereafter by the Board Risk and Compliance Committee ("BRCC").

+These disclosures have been prepared in accordance with the board-agreed internal control processes.
 The disclosures have not been, and are not required to be, subject to independent external audit.